mnlipp/osgi-getting-started/SimpleBundle.md

 If you have some experience with using libraries in Java projects, you know that the libraries aren't only required at compile time, they must also be available at runtime.
 If your program depends on a library, you somehow have to include it in your delivery in order to provide a readily executable application.
 So when we create the `SimpleBundle.jar` in the next step, should we add the OSGi jar besides our classes and the `MANIFEST.MF`?

 Actually, the jar that we have downloaded from OSGi holds only the interface definitions required for compilation, it doesn't provide implementations.
 So it would only be of limited use in the runtime environment.
-Besides, as the runtime environment expects our bundle to use an interface that it surely knows about, it is reasonable to assume that the OSGi framework supplies the `BundleInterface` type.
+Besides, as the runtime environment is supposed to load the activator class provided by our bundle and invoke its methods, it is reasonable to assume that any OSGi framework implementation supplies the `BundleInterface` type out-of-the-box.

 Therefore, let's simply package what we have so far into a jar file called `SimpleBundle.jar`: